dominno/sentinel/RULES.md

   **Before Start of Task:**
     1. CONTEXT_RESTORE: Reference all required files.
+    2. DEPENDENCY_VIOLATION_CHECK: For the identified [TASK-ID] to be started:
+       - Parse @{tasks/tasks.md} to identify all task IDs listed in its `Dependencies` field.
+       - For each `[DEPENDENT_TASK_ID]` found:
+         - Check its `Status` in @{tasks/tasks.md}.
+         - If the `Status` is not `Done`:
+           - Log the violation in @{docs/log.md} and @{docs/status.md} (Process Violations section).
+           - Enter `FAIL_SAFE_MODE` immediately.
+           - Output the specific message: "🔴 Dependency Check Failed!
+Cannot proceed with [TASK-ID]: Dependency [DEPENDENT_TASK_ID] is not \'Done\' (current status: [Actual_Status_Of_Dependent_Task]).
+Please ensure all dependencies are completed before attempting to start [TASK-ID]."
+           - STOP all further attempts to start [TASK-ID] until explicitly re-instructed by the user after dependencies are met or the user explicitly overrides.
-    2. Checkout develop and create/switch to feature branch (feature/[task-id]-[slug]).
+    3. Checkout develop and create/switch to feature branch (feature/[task-id]-[slug]).
        - `git checkout develop` to ensure you are on the correct branch.
-       - `git checkout feature/[task-id]-[slug]` to ensure you are on the correct branch.
+       - `git checkout -b feature/[task-id]-[slug]` to create and switch to the new feature branch.
+(If switching to an existing feature branch for this task, use `git checkout feature/[task-id]-[slug]`)
-    3. Confirm test command and linter are defined.
+    4. Confirm test command and linter are defined.
-    4. Do not create any code, directories, or artifacts before the branch exists.
+    5. Do not create any code, directories, or artifacts before the branch exists and dependency checks have passed.

   **Before Marking Task Complete:**
     1. All tests have been run and pass.